 In collaboration with the Los Angeles City Department of Recreation and Parks, Friends of Oakridge looks forward to offering tours and events when deemed safe.
 During this extended hiatus, we are exploring preservation and programming.
 Our first 10 years' accomplishments include hosting programming and docent led tours for 4,300 visitors, helping to locate funding for a badly needed roof, driveway and 32 additional parking spaces, and, with your help, funding front yard irrigation and landscaping.

-Last year, your generous donations enabled Friends to plant 7 impressive oaks in the rear yard, replacing trees planted by Barbara Stanwyck in 1937, then lost by disease and drought.
+In 2019, your generous donations enabled Friends to plant 7 impressive oaks in the rear yard, replacing trees planted by Barbara Stanwyck in 1937, then lost by disease and drought.

 Many of you have enjoyed our interior tours and film events.

 Please help Friends celebrate our first 10 years with a simple “Birthday Gift”.
 Your tax-deductible contribution of $10 to mark each year, or $20 or more, will help us complete the rear yard landscape and hardscape in preparation for outdoor events.

 Friends of Oakridge is a 501 c (3) charitable organization, EIN #45-1626582.
 All donations are deemed tax deductible absent any limitations on deductibility applicable to a particular taxpayer.
 No goods or services were provided for your contribution.

 In collaboration with the Los Angeles Department of Cultural Affairs

 and the Los Angeles City Department of Recreation and Parks Department,

 Please join Friends of Oakridge for a rare look into a decade of research as we open our archives virtually.